tanyipeng834/recipedia/README.md

 # Deployment
-Please click on the image to be redirected to the yotube link of this web application [![Recipedia Video](http://img.youtube.com/vi/RurqXAiLmqE/0.jpg)](http://www.youtube.com/watch?v=RurqXAiLmqE "Recipedia")]
+Please click on the image to be redirected to the Youtube link of this web application [![Recipedia Video](http://img.youtube.com/vi/RurqXAiLmqE/0.jpg)](http://www.youtube.com/watch?v=RurqXAiLmqE "Recipedia")]

 Shows the 2 main functions of the Recipedia.